bryan-s-ortega/language_learning_tutor/README.md

 ### Adaptive Learning System
 - **Personalized Tasks**: Ensures users always get new, unique learning content based on their own practice history.
+- **Language Selection**: Users can set their preferred language for model responses using `/language`.
+The main learning objective (e.g., the word, idiom, or topic) is always in English, but all other instructions, explanations, and feedback will be in the selected language.
+The default is English, but users can change this at any time.
 - **Progress Analytics**: Detailed reports with actionable recommendations

 ### Technical Features